 Air, water and soil quality are expected to improve further in the future.
 However, there are new risks that require vigilance, such as the increase of medicine residues in surface water, caused by increased use of medication by the ageing population.
 Another potential risk is the increase of micro plastics in our environment.
 The living environment plays an important role in dealing with the impact of climate change on population health, particularly when good use is made of green spaces and water.

 Data-driven technology in healthcare improves health and care, if it is deployed as a learning system, with open data exchange between parties involved.
 Data-driven technology plays a large role in many aspects of our daily lives, but the implementation and up scaling of e-health lags behind.
 To ensure that the application of new technologies will actually lead to reduced expenditures, structural changes in healthcare organisation are required.

-The Public Health Foresight study (in Dutch: VTV) is a four-yearly publication of RIVM commissioned by the Ministry of Health, Welfare and Sport (VWS).
+The Public Health Foresight study (in Dutch: VTV) is a four-yearly publication of RIVMNational Institute for Public Health and the Environment commissioned by the Ministry of Health, Welfare and Sport (VWS).
 In June 2018 the final report of the Public Health Foresight study will be published, which will explore possibilities for dealing with some of the most urgent societal challenges identified in the Trend Scenario and the thematic reports.